 This guide outlines how to use Tor Browser on Microsoft Windows.

 Tor is a volunteer-run service that provides both privacy and anonymity online by masking who you are and where you are connecting.
-The service also protects you from the Tor network itself.
+The service also protects you from the Tor network itself—you can have good assurance that you’ll remain anonymous to other Tor users.

 For people who might need occasional anonymity and privacy when accessing websites, Tor Browser provides a quick and easy way to use the Tor network.

-Open a browser like Mozilla Firefox, Google Chrome, Microsoft Internet Explorer, or Microsoft Edge and go to:
+Open a browser like Firefox, Chrome, Internet Explorer, or Microsoft Edge and go to:

 If you are using a search engine to look for the Tor Browser, make sure that the URL is correct.